NRison/osTicket-Prerequisites-and-Installation/README.md

 </p>

 <h1>Nahshon's osTicket Installation Tutorial</h1>
-Within this tutorial we will present a clear flow of how to instal the help desk ticketing system osTicket.<br />
+Within this tutorial we will present a clear flow of how to install the help desk ticketing system osTicket.<br />

 <h2>The Various Components Used and Discussed</h2>